drfailov/DRM_Watch_v2/README.md

 - Call `setMode(YOUR_MODE);` when you want to enter your new screen.
 - Don't forget to call `goToWatchface()` or `setMode()` to exit your mode if needed.

 ### How to add my own watchface?
 Watchfaces is the same that Mode, but called from `goToWatchface()`.
-- Create file like `WatchFaceMy`.
+- Create constant for your watchface in file `_DRMWatch2.ino`.
+Use not used previously number for your constant: `#define WATCHFACE_NOKIA 5`.
-- Create function like `void drawWatchFaceMy(byte hour, byte minute, byte second, byte day, byte month, int year, byte dayOfWeek, byte animate){ `.
+- Create file like `1WatchFaceNokia`.
-- Write script to draw yout watchface
+- Create function like `void drawWatchFaceNokia(byte hour, byte minute, byte second, byte day, byte month, int year, byte dayOfWeek, byte animate)`.
-//todo
+- Add call of your `drawWatchFaceNokia` from file `1ModeWatchFace.ino` function `modeWatchFaceLoop`.
-- Call its functions from `setMode()` and `loop()`.
+Put this call under `#ifdef WATCHFACE_NOKIA` statement.
+Use other watchfaces as example.
-- Create item for your watchface in `ModeSetWatchface`.
+- In file `ModeMenuSetWatchface.ino` function `modeMenuSetWatchfaceItemsCount()` add `cnt++;` for your watchface.
-- Call from goToWatchface(), if its number selected.
+This is needed to count active watchfaces and show correct number of menu items.
-- Don't forget to copy or reuse backlight, sleep and exit to menu routines to make your watchface fully functional.
+- Write script to draw yout watchface.
+You can only use non-blocking functions.